DrWolf-OSS/hibernate-utils/README.md

 # DrWolf Hibernate Utils

-Contains userful classes to work with hibernate
+Contains useful classes to work with hibernate

 ## DrWolf Naming Strategy

 Creates meaningful names for foreign keys and unique constraints

 ### Warning

 It looks like there is a bug in hibernate for unique names, but there are some workarounds:

 https://hibernate.atlassian.net/browse/HHH-12160?focusedCommentId=101110